sci-ndp/scidx-py/docs/api/query_array.md

 - `owner_org` (str): The ID of the organization.
 (Optional)
 ### Temporal search parameters
 - `timestamp` (str or datetime): find a result nearest in time to the given timestamp.
 (Optional)
 - `time_direction` (TimeDirection): either `TimeDirection.FUTURE` or `TimeDirection.PAST`.
 If the former, and `timestamp` is given, then "nearest in time" looks forward in time; if the latter, backwards.
 Default behavior is forward-looking.
+(Optional)
 - `start_time` and `end_time` (str or datetime): these two parameters define a time interval that filters results.
 If either is absent, then the interval is endless in that direction.
 If `timestamp` is set, these parameters are ignored.
+(Optional)

 ## Returns